 11. Visit Great Keppel Island

 Climb aboard the Keppel Konnections Ferry or Freedom Fast Cats from the Keppel Bay Marina over to Great Keppel Island.
-Spend the day swimming in the clear water, lazing in the sun or get stuck into fun activities like snorkeling, jet skis, stand-up paddle boarding, tubing, wakeboarding and more.
+Spend the day swimming in the clear water, lazing in the sun or get stuck into fun activities like snorkelling, jet skis, stand-up paddle boarding, tubing, wakeboarding and more.
 The only problem?
 You may never want to leave.
 Check out Great Keppel Island Adventures and Keppel Water Sports for activity ideas.

 12. Coffee at Lure Living